Ret2skillz/Website/content/writeups/CTFZone2025_fpon.md

 This year, I solved my first challenge from a big CTF.
 The challenge was fpon and involved manipulating FSOP for RCE.

-For this challenge a [Dockerfile](https://github.com/Ret2skillz/CTFs/blob/main/CTFZone2025/fpon/Dockerfile) and the [binary](https://github.com/Ret2skillz/CTFs/blob/main/CTFZone2025/fpon/fpon)
+For this challenge a [Dockerfile](https://github.com/Ret2skillz/CTFs/blob/main/CTFZone2025/fpon/Dockerfile) and the [binary](https://github.com/Ret2skillz/CTFs/blob/main/CTFZone2025/fpon/fpon) were provided.

 I first extracted the ld and libc from the Docker and used pwninit to have a fpon_patched running with the correct ld and libc, as exploits can work differently if not using the correct version.